 Winthrop’s HCM Center, which performs the most alcohol septal ablations annually in New York State, New Jersey or Connecticut, is recognized as a national leader in the technique, with its staff teaching other physicians throughout the country.

 Surgical Myectomy & Complex Valve RepairLong the gold standard for treatment of HCM, surgical myectomy entails removing a portion of the septum that is obstructing blood flow from the left ventricle.
 It is performed only at specialized centers of excellence by cardiothoracic surgeons experienced and skilled in the delicate operation.

 The thickened muscle is approached via the aortic valve without incising the heart muscle.
 Once the thickness of the septum is reduced, the left ventricle enlarges, filling pressure is reduced and blood flow improves, dramatically alleviating symptoms.
 If mitral valve regurgitation persists due to intrinsic abnormality, the valve is repaired at the same time.
 Before leaving the operating room, a transesophageal echocardiogram confirms that all obstructing structures have been removed, and the mitral and aortic valves are working properly, predicting long-term success.

-Surgical myectomy is particularly useful in younger patients and for those with complex anatomic pathology.At Winthrop, cardiothoracic surgeons Scott Schubach, MD, John Goncalves, MD, William Kokotos, MD and Winnie Lee, MD, are known for their skill in open-heart surgery as well as surgical myectomy.
+Surgical myectomy is particularly useful in younger patients and for those with complex anatomic pathology.At Winthrop, cardiothoracic surgeons Scott Schubach, MD, John Goncalves, MD, and William Kokotos, MD, are known for their skill in open-heart surgery as well as surgical myectomy.

 Pediatric Specialized CareHCM in children and adolescents is a significant cardiac condition with serious concomitant health issues and a sometimes profound risk for premature death, especially among infants.